 "We're trying to limit our artistic license," said student Michael Fusco, "to arrive at something that will not be exactly who that person was, or exactly what they looked like, but is close enough that it could trigger a recognition."

-This year, the Academy expanded their forensic Arizona.
-They're helping to reconstruct the faces of the roughly 1,000 unidentified people who have died while crossing the U.S.-Mexico border.
+This year, the Academy expanded their forensic efforts to work with officials in Pima County,

+Arizona.
+They're helping to reconstruct the faces of the roughly 1,000 unidentified people who have died while crossing the U.S.-Mexico border